openstack/magnum/doc/source/user/index.rst

 cluster, so you can scale the cluster simply by changing this attribute::

-  magnum cluster-update mycluster replace node_count=2
+  openstack coe cluster update mycluster replace node_count=2

 Refer to the section `Scale`_ lifecycle operation for more details.